-ELAP provides access to justice through free civil legal aid to low-income residents of East and Northeast King County (Washington) and domestic violence legal aid throughout King County.
+ELAP provides access to justice through free civil legal aid to low-income residents of East, Northeast and Southeast King County (Washington) and domestic violence legal aid throughout King County.
 ELAP does not advise on criminal matters.

 ELAP operates free community-based advice clinics for low-income residents of East, Northeast and Southeast King County.
-These clinics are located in Kirkland, Redmond, Issaquah, and Bellevue.
+These clinics are located in Kirkland, Redmond, Issaquah, Bellevue, Renton, and Kent.
 Individuals receive one-on-one appointments with attorneys to address civil legal issues.
 General clinics cover civil non-family law issues and specialty clinics cover family law, domestic violence issues, and immigration.
 Appointments are required.
 Click here to view a calendar of our clinics.